LaraPire/laravel-package/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Security

-If you discover any security-related issues, please email your-email@example.com instead of using the issue tracker.

-## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.

 ## Support

 If you have any questions or need help, please: